Cardinal44/Eye-Detect/README.md

-# Eye-Detect
+# hackathon

-OpenCV Eye recognition
+random opencv stuff for a hackathon